pzressinno/My/README.md

 3. You can select a testcase in Makefile by TESENAME, or through cmdline(e.g make run TESTNAME=XX)
 4. make run => run cases

-5. coverage: make cov, then go ./cover directory, you can access <dashboard.html> rtl to see, or open by verdi.
+5. coverage: make cov, then go ./cover directory, you can access <dashboard.html> html to see, or open by verdi.